Prescription Drugs Definition

 Some of the most commonly abused prescription drugs include:

 Physical dependency complicates the prescription drugs definition.
 Therefore, separating the prescription drugs definition from illicit substances becomes difficult.
-The addictive nature of many prescription drugs blurs the lines between medicine and recreationally abused drug.
+The addictive nature of many prescription drugs blurs the lines between medicine and recreationally abused drugs.
 When you develop a physical dependency, not only does your tolerance increase, which causes the effects of the substance to weaken over time, but you can also combat intense withdrawal symptoms when you stop using.

 How is a Prescription Drug Addiction Treated?